Education in Living Color: Emily Beal

 My primary teachers Nancy (Johnston) and Joe (Rice) and my elementary school teacher Mary (McKown) are all very special to me.
 You are taught to respect your classmates and your teachers at MMS, and your teachers respect you.
 It is very special that young kids can have such a wonderful relationship with their teachers.
 I have told Mary many times she taught me all I needed to know.
 MMS gives one a wonderful education, but allows one to keep being an individual.
 Kids are not supposed to fit into a mold with one way of learning at MMS.
 You can explore things in your own way and are not told that you are wrong.

-Why did you choose MMS for your own child?
+Why did you choose MMS for your own children?

 MMS gave me a wonderful foundation for my education and a love of learning.
 Throughout my life, I have talked to people from many states and countries and different backgrounds, and I cannot name one person who had a better elementary school based both on happy memories and good education.